jagennath-hari/centerNet-3-classes/README.md

 The detector output(CenterNet) was modified to remove all reduant classes other than the desired ones.
 The changes are in `base_detector.py`.
 The changes are in lines 134 - 140.

 ## Mix precision training
 The file `base_trainer.py` has been modified to accommodate mix precision training.
+The modified lines are between 75 - 78.